Orinks/Freight-Fate/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright (c) 2024 Freight Fate Contributors
+Copyright (c) 2024 Freight Fate Contributors and Orinks